Geodesic Algorithm for Unitary Gate Design with Time-Independent Hamiltonians: Introduction

 \section{Introduction}

 Quantum computing’s potential to solve problems that are currently intractable for classical computers relies on the availability and accurate application of quantum logic gates.
-These quantum operations remain the principal component of the circuit model for quantum computing and have been extensively studied within various quantum computing hardware platforms and algorithms~\cite{barenco_elementary_1995, nielsen_quantum_2010,porras_effective_2004,kim_quantum_2011,blatt_quantum_2012,wall_boson-mediated_2017,kiely_relationship_2017,lewis_ion_2022,morgado_quantum_2021}.
-Current methods to implement multi-qubit quantum gates involve performing them as a sequence of one and two qubit gates, which require switching different Hamiltonians on for specific durations of time; the time-dependent control of Hamiltonians is used to engineer a specific unitary.
+These quantum operations remain the principal component of the circuit model for quantum computing and have been extensively studied within various quantum computing hardware platforms and algorithms~\cite{barenco_elementary_1995, nielsen_quantum_2010,porras_effective_2004,kim_quantum_2011,blatt_quantum_2012,wall_boson-mediated_2017,kiely_relationship_2017,morgado_quantum_2021,lewis_ion_2023}.
+Current methods to implement multi-qubit quantum gates involve performing them as a sequence of one and two qubit gates, which require switching different Hamiltonians on for specific durations of time: this is equivalent to the time-dependent control of Hamiltonians to engineer a specific unitary.
 The control pulses required to change the Hamiltonian during this process are one of the many sources of noise that decrease the gate fidelity, which limits the usefulness of currently available quantum hardware.

-For example, the power of quantum algorithms for noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill2018, chen_complexity_2022} is ultimately limited by the accumulation of noise.
-Candidates for quantum advantage in NISQ devices, such as variational quantum algorithms (VQAs)~\cite{cerezo_variational_2021}, may require excessively deep circuits if only a limited set of entangling gates are experimentally available~\cite{linke_experimental_2017}
+Ion trap quantum simulators, used for modelling condensed matter systems, and problems in high-energy physics, have recently seen advances in their capability to engineer a range of Hamiltonian terms~\cite{monroe_programmable_2021,foss-feig_progress_2024}.
+Quantum simulators generally implement time-independent Hamiltonians.
+A useful quantum simulator has the capability to tune the interactions and local fields.
+Numerous quantum spin models have been implemented on a variety of hardware platforms, such as ion traps~\cite{foss-feig_progress_2024} and Rydberg atoms~\cite{bernien_probing_2017, ebadi_quantum_2021}.
+Anisotropic Heisenberg models, with varying degrees of interaction tuneability, have been realised in Rydberg atoms~\cite{pinheiro_xyz_2013, jepsen_transverse_2021, kim_realization_2024}, and in ion traps with Floquet engineering~\cite{kranzl_observation_2023}.
+The results here address the question of how these engineered quantum simulators could also be used for quantum computation.